Shirley McBay

 Shirley Ann Mathis McBay (May 4, 1935 – November 27, 2021) was an American mathematician who was the founder and president of the Quality Education for Minorities (QEM) Network, a nonprofit dedicated to improving minority education.
 She was the dean for student affairs at the Massachusetts Institute of Technology (MIT) from 1980 to 1990.
-She was the first African American to receive a Ph.D. from the University of Georgia (1966, mathematics).
+She was the first African American to receive a Ph.D. from the University of Georgia (UGA) (1966, mathematics).
+McBay was also the first woman of any race to receive a Ph.D. in mathematics from UGA.
 McBay was recognized by Mathematically Gifted & Black as a Black History Month 2017 Honoree.

 Early life and education

 Shirley Ann Mathis was born in Bainbridge, Georgia, on May 4, 1935.
 She received a B.A. in chemistry from Paine College in 1954, graduating summa cum laude.
 While also teaching chemistry at Spelman College, McBay earned an M.S. in chemistry (1957) and M.S. in mathematics (1958) from Atlanta University.
 In 1964, she earned a United Negro College Fund Fellowship, sponsored by the IBM Corporation, that allowed her to study at the University of Georgia and earn a Ph.D. in mathematics in 1966.
 Her Ph.D. was advised by Thomas Roy Brahana with a dissertation on The Homology Theory of Metabelian Lie Algebras.